ecommerceberlin/ecommerceberlin.com/texts/visitors-data.md

 * photo image and video image

-4. The Company is also the organizer of Call for Papers Contest, hereinafter referred to as ‘Contest’, in which anyone who has an active profile on Facebook can give six votes.
+4. The Company is also the organizer of Call for Papers Contest, hereinafter referred to as ‘Contest’, in which anyone who has an active profile on LinkedIn can cast seven votes.
 With regard to the Contest we process email address of the voter.

 5. Provision of personal data is voluntary.
 However, unless they are provided,